Ovid/unknown/README.md

 to itself but not equal to _other_ unknown values.
 From the standpoint of pure logic, it's wrong, but it's so awfully convenient that we've allowed it.
 We might revisit this.

+Note that if you specify `use Unknown::Values 'fatal'`, testing for equality is fatal.

 # ILLEGAL OPERATIONS